spiketools/spiketools/paper/paper.md

 # Acknowledgments

-We thank like to thank the Jacobs Lab for useful discussions throughout the development of this toolbox.
-This work was supported by the National Institute of Health (NIH) grants U01-NS121472 and 2R01-MH104606, as well as funding from the National Science Foundation (NSF).
+We would like to thank the Jacobs Lab for useful discussions throughout the development of this toolbox.
+This work was supported by National Institute of Health (NIH) grants U01-NS121472 and 2R01-MH104606, as well as funding from the National Science Foundation (NSF).

 # References